emersonhsieh/ICS-Course/README.md

 Solutions to Chris Pines' [Learn to Program in Ruby](https://pine.fm/LearnToProgram).

 In December 2017, I was an undergraduate student instructor of UC Berkeley's *E98 Introduction to Computer Science in Ruby Bootcamp*.
 In the course, students completed exercises from Chris Pines' book.
+This repository contains my own solutions to the book's problems when I took the course in August 2017.